 And I’d like you to feel the same way.

-So I’m inviting you to an Alchemise Fear Workshop in Melbourne in colloboration with Guardian Defence – the peeps who’ve helped me alchemise my fear since that one class in 2008!
+So I’m inviting you to a Hello Wonder Woman Workshop in Melbourne in collaboration with Guardian Defence – the peeps who’ve helped me alchemise my fear since that one class in 2008!

 Imagine a space where you can gently work on your own personal fears.
 Imagine a space where you’ll practice stepping towards fear and taking action.
 Imagine a space where you’ll feel safe to change.